bbilger/yabapal/_posts/2013-07-07-styling-fedora-like-xubuntu.md

 <!--more-->

-First thing you want to do is to open the application menu's properties menu and uncheck &#8220;Show button title&#8221;.
+First thing you want to do is to open the application menu's properties menu and uncheck _Show button title_.
 This will remove the unnecessary text on that button.
 In addition you can change the icon to the Fedora's, if you like.

 Next you need to install two packages: